 Dr Idalina Baptista

 Idalina Baptista is associated with the DPhil and MSc in Sustainable Urban Development.
 She is a Fellow of Kellogg College and a member of the Oxford Network for the Future of Cities.
 She has taught on diverse themes relating to urban planning and environmental management at the University of California, Berkeley, the New University of Lisbon, Universidade Aberta, and Universidade Atlântica, in Portugal.
 She held a visiting position at the Institute of Social Sciences, University of Lisbon and collaborated with colleagues at the New University of Lisbon on projects involving public participation in urban and environmental planning and policymaking.
 Her teaching and research are informed by past experience as an environmental planning consultant and as a member of an environmental NGO.

 Idalina holds a PhD in City and Regional Planning (2009) and a Master of Landscape Architecture (Environmental Planning concentration) (1999) from the University of California, Berkeley, USA, and a 5-year BEng in Environmental Engineering (1996) from the New University of Lisbon, Portugal.

-Idalina currently teaches in the MSc in Sustainable Urban Development the stream on Urban Theory.
+Idalina currently teaches in the MSc in Sustainable Urban Development on Urban Theory themes.
 She also contributes to teaching doctoral seminars in the DPhil in Sustainable Urban Development and in the Department's Graduate School.

 Her current research interests focus on the colonial and post-colonial geographies of urban energy infrastructure and urbanisation in African cities, using Maputo, Mozambique as a case study.
 Idalina’s work adopts a multi-perspective approach, drawing intellectual and methodological insights from a diversity of disciplinary fields, including urban studies/geography, anthropology, and science and technology studies.
 Through her research, Idalina seeks to deepen our understanding of African urbanization, the governance of urban infrastructures in Africa, and what urban livelihoods emerge as a result.